 - All the animals are grass-fed and free-range and everyone is welcome to visit the farm to witness this first-hand.

-- When you order your UK Qurbani, we will deliver two-thirds of the meat to your doorstep for free, vacuum-packed for your convenience.
+- When you order your UK Qurbani with Muslim Hands, we will deliver two-thirds of the meat to your doorstep for free, vacuum-packed for your convenience.

 By ordering a UK Qurbani, you will be following the tradition of enjoying your own Qurbani meat and personally sharing it with loved ones.
 As the Prophet (saw) said, '…eat some, give some in charity and store some'.
 [Nasa'i]

-Moreover, one-third of the meat will go to The Open Kitchen in London.
-Over the last two years, the importance of this community kitchen has massively increased - as a place where people can get free, nutritious, cooked meals, no questions asked, and build relationships with staff and volunteers who are always welcoming and helpful.
+Moreover, one-third of the meat will go to our Open Kitchens in London and Nottingham.
+Over the last two years, the importance of these community kitchen has massively increased - as a place where people can get free, nutritious, cooked meals, no questions asked, and build relationships with staff and volunteers who are always welcoming and helpful.

 From refugees to rough sleepers, families coping with domestic abuse to people who are struggling with disability and illness - this community hub is committed to feeding our vulnerable neighbours all year round.

 By ordering your Qurbani in the UK, you can be a part of tackling hunger during the days of Eid al-Adha and beyond.

 Finally, you can rest assured that this is a truly worthy sacrifice for Allah: your animal will be given the highest standard of care and your meat will be pure and premium quality.
 This is truly a halal and tayyib Qurbani: ethical, organic and completely Shariah-compliant.